 “Weightless Again”— “100 best songs ever written about heartbreak”— The Guardian

 Enter the dark forest of The Handsome Family.
 This is haunting and beautiful music— brilliant, emotionally-charged and totally unique.
-Maybe you just discovered them (like the 20 million people who watched the True Detective opening montage on youtube)?
+Maybe you just discovered them (like the 20 million + people who've watched the True Detective opening montage on youtube)?
 Maybe you’ve been following them for the last twenty years?
-Either way you’ll be happy to know that The Handsome Family are far more than just the band that wrote the song, “Far From Any Road” which was used as True Detective's main title theme, season 1.
+Either way you’ll be happy to know that The Handsome Family are far more than just the band that wrote the song, “Far From Any Road” (True Detective's main title theme, season 1).

 The Handsome Family is a 20-year songwriting collaboration between New Mexican husband and wife, Brett (music) and Rennie Sparks (words).
 Their lyrics and music are very intense, highly descriptive and full of meticulously-researched narrative and exhilarating musical re-imaginings of everything from Appalachian holler, psychedelic rock, Tin Pan Alley and medieval ballad.
 You don’t have to be a music historian to love these songs.
 This is music full of romantic longing for nature’s mysterious beauty and for the tiny wonders of everyday life.
-The Handsome Family are especially noted for pairing sweet melodies with sad harmony, love poetry with dark beats, juxtapositions that create strange resonances in your ears.
+The Handsome Family are noted for pairing sweet melody with sad stories— juxtapositions that create strange resonances in your ears.
 This is music that makes you shiver and cry, but also makes you happy to be alive.

 In September, 2016, the band is set to release its tenth record of new songs.
-The new record is entitled, “Unseen,”.
-Worldwide touring plans to coincide are also in the works.
+The new record is entitled, “Unseen” and it consists of ten stories that live at the edge of the known world.

 May, 2013 was the release of The Handsome Family’s Wilderness, a record about animals (frogs, flies, wildebeest, octopuses, lizards...), but in lyricist Rennie Sparks’ hands the wonders of nature were intertwined with true stories of Stephen Foster’s death in a Bowery flophouse, General Custer’s shiny boots as he lay dead on a Montana prairie and the capture of Mary Sweeney, the Wisconsin Window Smasher of 1896.
-There were also tall tales of the octopus’s hypnotic sea-dance, the frenzied mayhem of a town afflicted by a golden lizard’s bite and a tour of an enormous mansion full of screeching owls.
-Musically the record a compendium of American sounds from parlor ballads to overdriven guitars, trilling mandolin and clawhammer banjo, but also beautiful bells, intricate seven-part harmonies, pedal steel and elemental rock ’n roll.
+Musically the record was a compendium of American sounds from parlor ballads to overdriven guitars and clawhammer banjo, but also intricate seven-part vocal harmonies.

-The Handsome Family’s music and lyricism has often attracted intellectual and devoted fans.
-Their songs have been covered by many notable artists including Jeff Tweedy, Andrew Bird, Amanda Palmer and Christy Moore.
+The Handsome Family’s songs have been covered by many notable artists including Jeff Tweedy, Andrew Bird (who recorded an entire tribute record of Handsome Family songs), Amanda Palmer and Christy Moore.
 Their work has garnered praise from Bruce Springsteen and Ringo Starr.
 There are countless covers of their songs by amateur devotees all over youtube and they were honored to have Guns ’N Roses use, “Far From Any Road” as their entrance music for a South American tour.

 The Handsome Family’s 2009 release, Honey Moon was an album of love songs, but the lovers found within those tracks were a praying mantis, a sleeping bird, a cement truck, and a puddle.